Compare: Comprehensive Vs Third Party Insurance

 Comprehensive Car Insurance

-This is the most basic car insurance plan that only covers for damages and losses your car could cause to any third-party person, vehicle or person.
+This is the most basic car insurance plan that only covers for damages and losses your car could cause to any third-party person, vehicle or property.

 This is an all-round cover for your car- it only takes care of your third-party liabilities but also covers for you and your own car.